 The place where celebrities & corporations come to learn how to ride a motorcycle.

-This motorcycle course, which is usually offered every 6-8 weeks or as a private lesson, is designed for;
+This motorcycle safety course, which is approved and sponsored by the NJ MVC, is offered periodically as a group lesson or as a private lesson.
+It is designed for;

 --------------------------------------------------------------------------------------------------------------------------------------